 It is unlikely that a parent being unable to take holidays outside of the school term would be enough to be granted authorised absence, unless the parents in question are armed forces personnel with restrictions to term time only holidays.

-The local authority will then decide whether to issue a fine or sanction with an order.
+When a request is submitted, the local authority will decide whether to issue a fine or sanction with an order.
 They have various powers that can be used, particularly where no good reason is given to justify the child’s absence.
 Sanctions are applied on a discretionary basis and include fines of £60, rising to £120 in the event of non-payment within 21 days.
 Notice of intended prosecution can be issued if payment is not made after 28 days.

 If the case escalates to court action and if found guilty, parents can end up with a criminal record, face a fine of up to £2,500, and even imprisonment of up to three months.
-Careful considerations therefore need to be made when deciding whether to argue against any penalty charges that are issued.
+Careful consideration therefore is needed when deciding whether to argue against any penalty charges that are issued.